Peter Sagan: 2019–2021

 Sagan's first victory of the 2019 season came on the third stage of the Tour Down Under, as he won in Uraidla for the second successive year.
 He did not podium in any of the spring classics, with best results of fourth at Milan–San Remo and fifth at Paris–Roubaix.
 He won stages at the Tour California and the Tour de Suisse, prior to the Tour de France.
 He won the fifth stage at the Tour de France, and took eight other top-five stage finishes as he surpassed Erik Zabel with his seventh points classification victory.

 In 2020, Sagan started his season at the Vuelta a San Juan in Argentina, where he finished second to Fernando Gaviria on the final stage.
 He then went on to race Paris–Nice, prior to the COVID-19 pandemic-enforced suspension of racing.
 When racing resumed in August, Sagan took fourth-place finishes at Milano–Torino and Milan–San Remo.
 At the Tour de France, Sagan failed to win a stage and finished second to Sam Bennett in the points classification.
 During stage 11, he was relegated after he was adjudged to have used his head to barge Wout van Aert during the sprint finish.
 Sagan's final race of the season was the Giro d'Italia, where he won the tenth stage – his only win of the season – and finished second to Arnaud Démare in the points classification.

 As he did in 2019 and 2020, Sagan finished fourth in the 2021 Milan–San Remo, his fifth such result at the race.
 Prior to the Giro d'Italia, Sagan won stages at the Volta a Catalunya and the Tour de Romandie.
 At the Giro d'Italia, he won the tenth stage for the second year in a row, and moved into the lead of the points classification ahead of Tim Merlier; he held the lead for the remainder of the race.
-After winning the Slovak National Road Race Championships for the seventh time, he contested the Tour de France, but he withdrew midway through the race due to bursitis, having recorded a best stage finish of fifth on two occasions.
+After winning the Slovak National Road Race Championships for the seventh time, he contested the Tour de France, but withdrew midway through the race due to bursitis, having recorded a best stage finish of fifth on two occasions.
 In September, he contested the Okolo Slovenska for the first time, winning the race overall.